Wayne Hatswell

-Wayne Mervin Hatswell (born 8 February 1975) is an English former professional footballer and current assistant head coach at Walsall.
+Wayne Mervin Hatswell (born 8 February 1975) is an English former professional footballer who was most recently assistant manager of EFL League Two club Newport County.

 Playing career

 Born in Swindon, Hatswell began his career with Swindon Supermarine and also played for Witney Town and Cinderford Town before joining Frank Gregan at Forest Green Rovers in 1999.
 During his first season at Forest Green, he made 34 league appearances, and two in the FA Cup scoring two goals.
 During his next season at Forest Green, he played a further 23 games, scoring five goals.
 At Forest Green, he became famous for scoring one of the worst ever own goals, when his attempted clearance went straight into his own net during an FA Cup match against Morecambe.
 The own goal became a favourite of former England striker and television presenter Gary Lineker who regularly featured the goal on BBC Match of the Day.
 However, Hatswell's form in the league was brilliant and earned him a move to Oxford United for £35,000.
 The move came on 1 December 2000, and at Oxford, he made 52 appearances, failing to score.
 At the end of the 2002 season, he moved to Chester City on a free transfer.
 He had a successful spell with Chester, playing 42 times and scoring three times in 17 months, before another move came.
 This time to Kidderminster Harriers for £8,000.

 Within weeks of arriving at Aggborough manager Jan Molby made him the club captain, a role that he performed well.
 Following that award he was rewarded with a three-year contract but then in the year that Kidderminster got relegated he had a very poor season by his standards and was put on the transfer list.
 When he failed to find a new club during the close season he found he still had a job to do at the Harriers.